 Linda studied Political Science at the University of Amsterdam, with political theory and political behaviour as main subjects.
-She obtained her PhD at the prestigious Amsterdam School of Communications Research (ASCoR) with an ethnographic study of girls’ culture in Dutch multicultural society (2008).
-Subsequently, she worked as Assistant Professor in qualitative research methods at the University of Amsterdam.
+She obtained her PhD at the prestigious Amsterdam School of Communications Research (ASCoR) with an ethnographic study of girls in Dutch multicultural society (2008).
+Subsequently, she worked as an Assistant Professor in qualitative research methods at the University of Amsterdam.

-In 2010, she left the university and founded Diep with a friend.
-This agency helps companies, organisations and individuals to better understand the meaning of media in everyday life.
-Diep offers consultancy, training and lectures.
-Through Diep, Linda can be booked to speak on a variety of topics or to act as a moderator.
-Diep also offers specialized workshops on blogging and social media for academics.
+In 2010, she decided to focus on disseminating academic knowledge and founded her company Diep Onderzoek.
+This agency investigates the meaning of media in everyday life and shares insights through publications and lectures.
+Linda regularly appears in the media as an expert to comment on developments in media culture.
+Through Diep, she can be booked to speak on a variety of topics, or to act as a moderator for your debate or symposium.
+Diep also offers specialized workshops on popular writing, science communication and social media for academics.

 She became part of the blogosphere in 2009 when she co-founded DeJaap.nl, a platform aimed at deliberation regardless of one’s political orientation.
 She was vice-editor and wrote a weekly column on media and society (DeJaap later became part of ThePostOnline, to which she explicitly no longer has any ties).